knative/community/REPOSITORY-GUIDELINES.md

        Working Group to ensure consistency and alignment with duck-type field naming.

-Working groups must designate the repositories they own (specifics TBD).
+Working groups must designate the repositories they own (by prefix or in the README.md of the repo, at a minimum).

 Repositories owned by working groups are encouraged to embrace the project value of pluggability.